microsoft/MDCPP-samples/present-live-integration-app-sample/README.md

 1. Run `ngrok config add-authtoken [your auth token]`.
 1. Run `ngrok http 8080` and copy the Forwarding URL from terminal.
 1. Go to the [Azure App registrations page](https://aka.ms/AppRegistrations/?referrer=https%3A%2F%2Fdev.onedrive.com) and add the Forwarding URL to the list of approved Redirect URLs.
-1. Follow instructions to run the present-live test app on localhost.
+1. To run the present-live test app on localhost, follow the instructions starting at step 8 in the [Run the sample app locally](#run-the-sample-app-locally) section, but instead navigating to `https://localhost:8080/desktop.html`.
 1. Open the app using the Forwarding URL.

 ### Method 2: mkcert (No need to add Redirect URL to registered App)